adityasissodiya/advanceWirelessNetworks/README.md

 * **NetAnim XML** → open in NetAnim GUI, capture screenshot

 ---
+### ⚠️ For Windows Users

+ns-3 does **not** build natively with Visual Studio or MSVC.
+Use one of the following supported options:

+1. **Docker Desktop (recommended)**
+   - Install Docker Desktop for Windows.
+   - Open a terminal (PowerShell, Git Bash, or WSL).
+   - Run `make docker-build` then `make shell`.
+   - Your repo is mounted at `/work` inside the container.

+2. **WSL2 (Windows Subsystem for Linux)**
+   - Install Ubuntu via WSL2: `wsl --install -d Ubuntu`.
+   - Follow the *native Linux setup* instructions inside WSL.
+   - Works like a real Linux environment.

+3. **NetAnim (GUI visualizer)**
+   - NetAnim is a **Qt GUI**; it is **not** bundled in Docker.
+   - To view `.xml` animation files:
+     - On **Windows 11**: build NetAnim inside WSL2 (WSLg shows GUI natively).
+     - On **Windows 10**: build NetAnim inside WSL and run it through an X server (e.g. VcXsrv).
+     - Or build NetAnim directly on Windows using MSYS2 + Qt5.
+   - Easiest workflow: run simulations in Docker/WSL → copy XML → open with NetAnim on host for screenshots.

+👉 **Tip:** Always save your outputs into `Lab-XX-.../submission/` under `/work` in the container.
+That way they appear in your cloned repo on Windows.

+---

 ## Lab Overview
 | Lab                            | Theme                                      | Key Tasks                                                              |
 | ------------------------------ | ------------------------------------------ | ---------------------------------------------------------------------- |
 | **Lab 00** – Introduction      | Install check, Hello world, NetAnim basics | Run hello sim (C++/Py), generate XML, screenshot                       |